Tannerguo/tannerguo.github.io/_pages/about.md

 - Repurposing old battery packs such as disassembling old laptop battery packs or power tool battery packs, capacity testing each cell and then repackaging and spot welding a new battery pack out of mixed cells.
 - Repairing, fixed and made modifications on iPhones, Macbooks and iPods. <br> <br>
 In terms of hands on skills, I have:
-- Diagnosed (By writing down the binary code produced by the washing machine and searching the corresponding binary code with error code, matched the error code and and fixed the Fisher & Paykel washing machine with a faulty out of balance sensor
+- Diagnosed (By writing down the binary code produced by the washing machine, searching the corresponding binary code with error code, matched the error code on Google (a broken out of balance sensor) and fixed the Fisher & Paykel washing machine with a new sensor
-- A leaking Fisher & Paykel 2 door fridge freezer
+- Fixed a leaking Fisher & Paykel 2 door fridge freezer
 - Fixed the seat tilt mechanism on a Herman Miller chair
 - Measure designed and printed a part of the window spray nozzle for the front windscreen of my car(the only thing it failed in its WOF) in which it passed its WOF
 - Diagnosed the correct brushless motor and the problem on a Boosted Board V2 (electric skateboard) and fixed it with dielectric grease